Annals of Urologic Oncology

 Combination chemotherapy instillations

-BCG plus Interferon-α (IFN-α)
+BCG plus interferon-α (IFN-α)

 IFN-α is a pleiotropic immune modulator that has been demonstrated for its anti-proliferative activity in several preclinical studies.
 Combination therapy of intravesical IFN-αand BCG for NMIBC has been demonstrated to be more effective than either single agent in animal studies and suggested greater efficacy in clinical studies [22].
 A Cochrane systematic review of assessment on the effects of intravesically administered BCG plus IFN-αcompared with BCG alone for treating NMIBC found that there were very low-quality evidence suggesting no clear differences in the recurrence or progression with BCG plus IFN-αcompared with BCG alone for NMIBC patients [23].
 Steinberg et al. conducted a study comparing the effects of gemcitabine and docetaxel versus BCG plus interferon in patients with recurrent non-muscle invasive bladder cancer following a single induction course of BCG and their results suggested that patients with recurrent NMIBC after induction BCG had similar oncologic outcomes with induction gemcitabine/docetaxel as repeat induction with reduced dose BCG/IFN [24].
 On these reports, it is anticipated that the effectiveness of BCG plus IFN-α on BCG-unresponsive NMIBC is need to be identified further.